Are you going to stay in Germany? Your personal situation will determine whether or not you are insured for healthcare costs.

 On this page

-- What does Dutch national health insurance cover?
+- What is covered by the Dutch national health insurance?

 - Do you need more information?